andrew/ultimate-awesome/README.md

 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [Xcode-Guide](https://github.com/mikeroyal/Xcode-Guide) - Xcode Guide.
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
+- [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
+Find an organization here so you can plant a tree! :seedling: .
 - [awesome-splunk](https://github.com/outcoldman/awesome-splunk) - A curated list of awesome Splunk links.
 - [awesome-computer-science](https://github.com/quabanc/awesome-computer-science) - Some of the awesome resources in Computer Science.
 - [awesome-json-rpc](https://github.com/shanejonas/awesome-json-rpc) - Curated list of JSON-RPC resources.